Learn how to grow lettuce in Central Texas or any other region with mild winters. This post curates all the tips and tricks collected over the years.

 A) Planting store-bought lettuce transplants

-- It is almost impossible to find a variety that grows well in the warm weather.
-Most production nurseries are located up North and grow for the Northern regions.
+- First, it is almost impossible to find a variety that grows well in warm weather.

-- Lettuce bolts easily when due to transplant shock.
+- Lettuce bolts easily due to transplant shock.

 B) Direct sowing lettuce seeds

-Direct sowing lettuce seeds is very easy and works well with gardeners with decent space.
+Direct sowing lettuce seeds is straightforward and works well with gardeners with decent space.

 - Prepare the soil by amending it to improve its texture and drainage.